37th Annual Conference of Human Dignity and Humiliation Studies

 Evelin Gerda Lindner, Medical Doctor, Clinical and Social Psychologist, Ph.D.
 (Dr. med.), Ph.D.
 (Dr. psychol.), Organiser of the HumanDHS Conferences, Supporting the Local Conveners

 Evelin Gerda Lindner is the Founding President of the Human Dignity and Humiliation Studies (HumanDHS) network and initiator of the World Dignity University initiative.
 She is a transdisciplinary social scientist and humanist who holds two Ph.D.s, one in medicine and one in psychology.
 In 1996, she designed a research project on the concept of humiliation and its role in genocide and war.
 German history served as starting point.
 She is the recipient of the 2006 SBAP Award, the 2009 "Prisoner’s Testament" Peace Award, the 2014 HumanDHS Lifetime Award, and she has been nominated for the Nobel Peace Prize in 2015, 2016, and 2017.
-She is affiliated with the University of Oslo, Norway, with its Centre for Gender Research, and with its Department of Psychology (folk.uio.no/evelinl/), furthermore, with the Columbia University Conflict Resolution Network (CU-CRN), which was superseded, in 2009, by the Advanced Consortium on Cooperation, Conflict, and Complexity (AC4) at Columbia University, New York.
-She is also affiliated with the Maison des Sciences de l'Homme in Paris.
+She is affiliated with the University of Oslo, Norway, with its Department of Psychology since 1997, periodically also with its Center for Gender Research and with its Norwegian Centre for Human Rights, furthermore, with Columbia University in New York since 2001, first with its Conflict Resolution Network (CU-CRN), which in 2009 was superseded by the Advanced Consortium on Cooperation, Conflict, and Complexity (AC4).
+She is also affiliated with the Maison des Sciences de l'Homme in Paris since 2001.
 Lindner is teaching globally, including in South East Asia, the Middle East, Australia, Africa, and other places globally. [read more]

 Please see: